astamm/roahd/cran-comments.md

+## Third resubmission

+This is a resubmission.
+In this version, I have:

+* Removed all `\dontrun{}` occurrences or replaced them when execution time exceeded 5 seconds.

+* Made sure to reset to user's `options()`, working directory or `par()` after changing them in functions with appropriate `on.exit()` calls.

+* Made sure to reset to user's `options()`, working directory or `par()` after changing them in examples and vignettes and demos.

 ## Second resubmission

 This is a resubmission.
-In this version I have:
+In this version, I have:

-* Single quote software names such as 'roahd' in the Description field.
+* Single-quoted software names such as 'roahd' in the Description field.

 ## First resubmission